 It’s Not Just Swag.
 It’s Brand Equity.

 When someone opens your swag box and thinks, “This is nicer than what I buy for myself,” you’ve won.
-Because that’s what they’ll associate with your brand: care, excellence, thoughtfulness, identity.
+Because that’s what they’ll associate with your event: elevated thinking, thoughtful leadership, and premium experience design.

 0 Comments